-The platform offers you a chance to sell precious metals – but only if you’re a paid member, and you can sell it to people who have interest, and out of it, you’ll earn a commission from the sale.
+The platform offers you a chance to sell precious metals, and you can sell them to people who have an interest, and out of it, you’ll earn a commission from the sale.

-Again, you can create a team of promoters and get compensated after a person upgrade to the paid level, and also when individuals you share the team bring others on board.
+Again, you can create a team of promoters and get compensated after a person upgrades to the paid level, and also, when individuals you share, the team brings others on board.

-In my honest opinion, most individuals using Mint Builder get their funds on the same business model.
+Most Mint Builder individuals get their funds on the same business model.

-For that reason, this program is only ideal for people who are good at creating a team and teaching people how to do business.
+Therefore, this program is only ideal for people good at creating a team and teaching people how to do business.

-If you’re cherishing to make money online and wish to make your presence online, I know that there are simple and easier ways you can get started without spending all of your hard-earned money.
+If you cherish making money online and wish to make your presence online, I know there are simple and easier ways to get started without spending all your hard-earned money.